elds2021/stummelnet/README.md

 Please contact the repository owner if you wish to access the StummelNet model.
 Include a brief description of your intended use case and any other relevant information in your request.

-## Contributing

-While the StummelNet model is not openly available for modification, we welcome suggestions, feedback, and inquiries regarding its use and potential improvements.
-Please feel free to open an issue or contact the repository owner directly.

 ## Contact

-For inquiries, model access requests, or further information, please contact us through GitHub by opening a new issue in this repository and tagging it with the `inquiry` label.
-We will get back to you as soon as possible.
+For inquiries, requests for access to the model, or additional information, please contact us through GitHub.
+You can open a new issue in this repository and tag it with the `inquiry` label.
+If you are unfamiliar with this process, you can find a guide on [how to create an issue on GitHub](https://help.github.com/en/articles/creating-an-issue) here.
+We will respond as soon as possible.

 ## Acknowledgments